home I index I latest I glossary I introductions I e-mail I about this site

 St Mary, Thrigby

-14th century tower There can be few stranger settings for a medieval church than this, for the small graveyard of St Mary is surrounded on three sides by the Thrigby Wildlife Gardens.
-We got here at 5pm on an early Spring afternoon; in many a country graveyard, you might expect to hear a blackbird piping, or perhaps the last thrush of the day, but here the graveyard was full of the sounds of Indian cranes, scolding me for standing with my back to their enclosure.
-If you take a photograph from the north-east corner you might have an even bigger surprise, because this is near to the tigers.
+There can be few stranger settings for a medieval church than this, for the small graveyard of St Mary is surrounded on three sides by the Thrigby Wildlife Gardens.
+The first time I ever came here was late on an early Spring afternoon in 2004; in many a country graveyard, you might expect to hear a blackbird piping, or perhaps the last thrush of the day, but here the graveyard was full of the sounds of Indian cranes, scolding me for standing with my back to their enclosure.
+Coming back on a beautiful day in 2011 it was the whoop of monkeys which greeted me.

+Several medieval consecration crosses were revealed by the restoration, but apart from that this is entirely an interior of the 1890s, without any of the High Gothic verve which often informs that decade.
+It is a simple, undemonstrative church of no particular significance.
 Hardly anybody lives in Thrigby, and those that do are mostly closer to Filby church.
-The building is probably not significant enough for the Churches Conservation Trust to take it on.
-Perhaps the best solution would be to hand it over to the wildlife gardens and let them fill it with monkeys or something, which would at least be entertaining.
+On an earlier version of this page, after I had found the church approaching dereliction in 2004, I pondered its future.
+Observing that the building was not significant enough for the Churches Conservation Trust to take it on, I wondered if perhaps the best solution would be to hand it over to the wildlife gardens and let them fill it with monkeys or something, which would at least be entertaining.

 Amazon commission helps cover the running costs of this site.